ArnavGoel03/cse15l-lab-report-5/index.md

 ### -type:
-- The '-l' option is used with the grep command to list only the names of files that contain a match for the specified pattern, rather than displaying the matching lines themselves.
-This can be useful when searching through multiple files and you only want to see which files contain the pattern, without having to sift through all of the matching lines within each file.
+- The -type option in the find command is used to search for files based on their type.
+This option takes a single character argument and matches it against the type of each file in the directory tree being searched.
+The matched files are then returned as the output of the find command.
+It can be used to find all directories, all regular files, or all symbolic links, for example.

 #### Examples -